Centipede (video game)

-Centipede is a 1981 fixed shooter arcade video game developed and published by Atari, Inc. Designed by Dona Bailey and Ed Logg, it was one of the most commercially successful games from the golden age of arcade video games and one of the first with a significant female player base.
+Centipede is a 1981 fixed shooter video game developed and published by Atari, Inc. for arcades.
+Designed by Dona Bailey and Ed Logg, it was one of the most commercially successful games from the golden age of arcade video games, and one of the first widely played by women and girls.
 The primary objective is to shoot all the segments of a centipede that winds down the playing field.
-An arcade sequel, Millipede, followed in 1982.

-Centipede was ported to Atari's own Atari 2600, Atari 5200, Atari 7800, and Atari 8-bit family.
+Centipede was ported to Atari's own 2600, 5200, 7800, and 8-bit computers.
 Under the Atarisoft label, the game was sold for the Apple II, Commodore 64, ColecoVision, VIC-20, IBM PC (as a self-booting disk), Intellivision, and TI-99/4A.
 Superior Software published the port for the BBC Micro.
-Versions for the Game Boy and Game Boy Color were also produced, as well as a version for the short-lived Game.com developed by Handheld Games and published by Tiger Electronics.
+Versions for the Game Boy and Game Boy Color were also produced, as well as a version for the short-lived Game.com.
+Other developers released more than 25 Centipede clones for home computers.
+It was followed by the arcade sequel Millipede in 1982.
+In 1998, a 3D remake for Windows, Mac, PlayStation, and Dreamcast was published by Hasbro Interactive.

 Gameplay

-The player controls a small insect-like Bug Blaster.
-It is moved around the bottom area of the screen with a trackball and fires small darts at a segmented centipede advancing from the top of the screen through a field of mushrooms.
+The player controls the small insect-like creature called the Bug Blaster.
+It is moved around the bottom area of the screen with a trackball, and fires small darts at a segmented centipede advancing from the top of the screen through a field of mushrooms.
 Each segment of the centipede becomes a mushroom when shot; shooting one of the middle segments splits the centipede into two pieces at that point.
 Each piece then continues independently on its way down the screen, with the rear piece sprouting its own head.
 If the centipede head is destroyed, the segment behind it becomes the next head.
 Shooting the head is worth 100 points while the other segments are 10.
 The centipede starts at the top of the screen, traveling either left or right.
 When it touches a mushroom or reaches the edge of the screen, it descends one level and reverses direction.
 The player can destroy mushrooms (a point each) by shooting them, but each takes four shots to destroy.
 At higher levels, the screen can become increasingly crowded with mushrooms due to player/enemy actions, causing the centipede to descend more rapidly.

 Once the centipede reaches the bottom of the screen, it stays within the player area and one-segment "head" centipedes will periodically appear from the side.
 This continues until the player has eliminated both the original centipede and all heads.
 When all the centipede's segments are destroyed, another one enters from the top of the screen.
 The initial centipede is 10 or 12 segments long, including the head; each successive centipede is one segment shorter and accompanied by one detached, faster-moving head.
 This pattern continues until all segments are separate heads, after which it repeats with a single full-length centipede.